gargatuma/airbyte/docs/understanding-airbyte/airbyte-protocol.md

 * All messages emitted from Actors must be wrapped in an `AirbyteMessage`([ref](#airbytemessage)) envelope.
 * Messages not wrapped in the `AirbyteMessage` must be dropped (e.g. not be passed from Source to Destination).
 However certain implementations of the Airbyte Protocol may choose to store and log unknown messages for debugging purposes.
 * Each message must be on its own line.
 Multiple messages _cannot_ be sent on the same line.
 The JSON objects cannot be serialized across multiple lines.
+* STDERR should only be used for log messages (for errors).
+All other Data Channel Data moves on STDIN and STDOUT.

 ## Common Interface
 ### Spec